aceindy/Duepi_EVO/README.md

 Confirmed working on:
 - Qlima Viola 85 S-Line

+## To do
+Get serial data for:
+ - current setpoint from stove
+ - cuurent power level from stove

 Huge thanks go to pascal_bornat@hotmail.com who found the strings to control the EVO board and interfaced it to Jeedom